illumos/docs/docs/about/features.md

 * Group devices into a single storage pool with various redundancy characteristics
 * Create tiered storage with log and cache devices
-* Create read-only atomic filesystem snapshots
+* Create read-only atomic file system snapshots
 * Create writable clones of snapshots
 * Send snapshots as a byte stream -- which you can redirect to a file, or send across the network!
-* Dynamically modify dataset (filesystem) attributes
+* Dynamically modify dataset (file system) attributes
 * Delegate dataset management to non-root users or groups

 ZFS includes online checksumming of every block, on-demand scrubbing of disks,